postmda/SUM2019-MDA525/Homework/README.md

 # Homework

+## Homework 5 due August 14
+1. Read Text Sections 3.4, 3.5 and 4.1.
+2. Write Quiz 3 (due August 19) in the Quizzes folder.
+You may turn in a hard copy or submit an e-copy by email.

 ## Homework 4 due August 12
 1. Read Text Sections 3.1 and 3.2.
 2. Complete Assignment 2.
 You may turn in a hard copy or submit an e-copy.